EddyVerbruggen/nativescript-plugin-firebase/README.md

 /// <reference path="./node_modules/nativescript-plugin-firebase/firebase.d.ts" />
 ```

+### iOS
+[Looking to automate this step](#136), but for now, to build with Xcode 8 (iOS 10 SDK), you need to open the Xcode project via the platforms/ios/appname.__xcworkspace__/ file - then select your app's target, capabilities, enable 'Keychain sharing'.

 ### Android
 Install packages 'Google Play Services' and 'Google Repository' in your [Android SDK Manager](http://stackoverflow.com/a/37310513)